atomantic/antic/README.md

 # antic

-This `antic` module console logs some things you might hear at a party.
+This `antic` module console logs some things you might hear at a party or other awkward gathering.

 ```bash
 npm install -g antic;